IBM/predict-insurance-charges-with-autoai/README.md

-# Create an application to predict your insurance premium cost with Auto AI
+# Create an application to predict your insurance premium cost with AutoAI

 ![demo](https://media.github.ibm.com/user/79254/files/37d5e300-8bbf-11ea-9f76-c9dd15d1eef0)

-As shown above, this application leverages machine learning models to predict your insurance charges, and how smoking or decreasing your BMI may affect your insurance charges.
+As shown above, this application leverages machine learning models to predict your insurance charges, and how smoking or decreasing your BMI may affects insurance charges.

-Automation and artificial intelligence (AI) transforms businesses and can help address challenges in areas of healthcare.
-Many major insurers are exploring how to leverage AI solutions to prevent negative health outcomes before they happen.
-We will try to predict the insurance premium cost with an intent to create an effective systems which can predict the outcome accurately.
+Automation and artificial intelligence (AI) transforms businesses and helps address challenges in areas of healthcare.
+Many insurers are exploring how to leverage AI solutions to improve health outcomes for patients under their care.
+You predict an insurance premium cost with an intent to create an effective solution to accurately predict the insurance premium outcomes.

 ## Description

-Using IBMs AutoAI, we automate all the tasks involved in building predictive models for different requirements.
-We see how AutoAI generates great models quickly which save time and effort and aid in faster decision making process.
-We create a model that from a data set that includes the age, sex, BMI, number-of-children, smoking preferences, region and charges to predict the health insurance premium cost that an individual will pay.
+Using IBM AutoAI, you automate all the tasks involved in building predictive models for different requirements.
+You see how AutoAI generates great models quickly which save time and effort and aid in faster decision-making process.
+You create a model that from a data set that includes the age, sex, BMI, number-of-children, smoking preferences, region and charges to predict the health insurance premium cost that an individual pays.

-When the reader has completed this code pattern, they understand how to:
+When you have completed this code pattern, you understand how to:

-* Quickly set up the services on IBM cloud for model building.
+* Setup, quickly, the services on IBM Cloud for building the model.
-* Ingest the data and initiate the Auto AI process.
+* Ingest the data and initiate the AutoAI process.
-* Build different models using Auto AI and evaluate the performance.
+* Build different models using AutoAI and evaluate the performance.
 * Choose the best model and complete the deployment.
-* Generate predictions using the deployed model by making ReST calls.
+* Generate predictions using the deployed model by making REST calls.
-* Compare the process of using Auto AI and building the model manually.
+* Compare the process of using AutoAI and building the model manually.
-* Visualize the deployed model using a front end application.
+* Visualize the deployed model using a front-end application.

 ## Architecture Components